cemac/LIFD_ENV_ML_NOTEBOOKS/index.md

 ![](https://raw.githubusercontent.com/cemac/LIFD_ENV_ML_NOTEBOOKS/main/RandomForests/tree_example_max_depth_4.png)

-his tutorial is based on work done by Chetan Deva on Using random forest to predict leaf temperature from a number of measurable features.
+This tutorial is based on work done by Chetan Deva on Using random forests to predict leaf temperature from a number of measurable features.

-Plants regulate temp in extreme environments. e.g. a plant in a desert can stay 18C cooler than air temp or 22 C warmer than air in mountains.
+Plants regulate their temperature in extreme environments. e.g. a plant in a desert can stay 18C cooler than the air temp or 22 C warmer than the air in the mountains.
 Leaf temperature differs from air temperature.
 Plant growth and development is strongly dependent on leaf temperature.
 Most Land Surface Models (LSMs) & Crop growth models (CGMs) use air temperature as an approximation of leaf temperature.

 However, during time periods when large differences exist, this can be an important source of input data uncertainty.